HOME | LAWS | ORGANIZATIONS | CASES | LEGISLATION | HEADLINES | COMMON CORE

 At that meeting, the FHSAA approved waivers for the two students who enrolled in private school, but denied the waivers for the two who remained homeschooled.
 The circumstances and evidence for recruiting is identical in all four cases, and the only distinguishing feature between the students who obtained waivers and those who did not is homeschooling.
 During the hearing, at least one member of the board admitted that homeschooling was the distinguishing feature.

 The B family contacted HSLDA about their denial, and we attempted to discuss the situation with the FHSAA.
 However, the FHSAA refused to reconsider or alter its decision.

-Status: At the court hearing on summary judgment, the FHSAA said that it would let Steve play this semester rather than holding him ineligible until November 2010.
-Mike Farris represented Steve at the hearing and Steve accepted, thus mooting the case.
+Status: At the court hearing on summary judgment, the FHSAA said that it would let Caleb play this semester rather than holding him ineligible until November 2010.
+Mike Farris represented Caleb at the hearing and Caleb accepted, thus mooting the case.
 Closed.

 Last Updated: August 10, 2011